-The Sales Flowcharts solution can be useful to anybody in the field of sales process management, who wants to display their sales results effectively and aesthetically.
+The Sales Flowcharts solution can be useful for everyone who is involved in the field of sales process management in order to display their sales results aesthetically and effectively.

 Example 1: Business Feedback Loop

-This diagram was created in ConceptDraw PRO using the Sales Department and Sales Workflow libraries from the Sales Flowcharts solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the Sales Department and Sales Workflow libraries from the Sales Flowcharts solution.
 An experienced user spent 15 minutes creating this sample.

-Use ConceptDraw PRO to create an informative, visually engaging sales process flowchart.
+Use ConceptDraw DIAGRAM v12 to create an informative, visually engaging sales process flowchart.
 Bright shades, and chunky, stylized icons mean you can add an artistic element to your flowchart design.

 Example 2: Hotel Reservation System

-This diagram was created in ConceptDraw PRO using the Sales Workflow and Sales Steps libraries from the Sales Flowcharts solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the Sales Workflow and Sales Steps libraries from the Sales Flowcharts solution.
 An experienced user spent 10 minutes creating this sample.

 The scope of your design is completely up to you.
 Perhaps you need a flowchart that presents a wide overview of the sales process, or as in this sample, you need to depict a small, circular workflow.
 All options are available to you with the help of the Sales Flowcharts solution.